- Open Sessions

 John O'Leary, CISSP, is President of O'Leary Management Education.
 His background spans four decades as an active practitioner in information systems, IT Security and contingency planning.
 He has designed, implemented and managed security and recovery for networks ranging from single site to multinational.
 John has trained tens of thousands of practitioners, and conducted on-site programs at major corporations and government facilities worldwide.
 He has also facilitated meetings of Working Peer Groups, where security professionals from diverse corporations share ideas, concerns and techniques.
 John is the recipient of the 2004 COSAC award, the 2006 EuroSec Prix de Fidelite, and the 2011 ISC2 Lifetime Achievement Award

-Randy Raw is VP of Information Security, serving as the Information Security Officer at Veterans United Home Loans in Columbia, Missouri.
+Randy Raw is Chief Information Security Officer at Veterans United Home Loans in Columbia, Missouri.
 He has more than 25 years of experience in both public entities and private industry, having built several Information Security programs from the ground up.
 He is a proponent of risk-based, layered security measures that utilize both preventative and detective approaches to achieve the right solution for the organization.
 Randy is a CISSP and is active in the Central Missouri InfoSec community.
 He has spoken at SecureWorld on many technical topics and turns his focus towards helping others move from the technical trenches to a leadership role.

 - Ryan EwingSpecial Agent, FBI Kansas City Division